 It is now possible to order replacement tubes, domes and batteries.
-Simply fill in our Audiology Tubing or Battery Request Form [docx], and return it to firstname.lastname@example.org.
+Simply download and fill in our Audiology Tubing or Battery Request Form, and return it to firstname.lastname@example.org.
 If you would like instructions on how to change the tubing, please make a note of this on the request form.
 We will then post out the tubes and batteries as required.

 Batteries can be collected locally, free of charge, from the places listed below: